Christopher Duggan: Death

 Duggan was found dead on 2 November 2015 at his home in Twickenham, London.
 He was 57 years of age.
 A memorial service was held in the chapel of All Souls College, Oxford on 12 December.
 A full inquest into his death recorded a verdict of suicide.

 Personal life

 Duggan met his wife Jennifer Mundy at the University of Oxford, and they married in 1987.
 She is an art historian and was the Head of Art Historical Research at the Tate Gallery.
 They had two children: Amelia and Thomas.

 Honours

-In 2013 Duggan's book Fascist Voices (2012) was awarded the prestigious Wolfson History Prize.
+In 2008, Duggan was appointed a Commendatore dell'Ordine della Stella della Solidarietà Italiana (Commander of the Order of the Star of Italian Solidarity) by the Italian president.
+This is one of the highest honours Italy can give to a foreign citizen.
+In 2013, Duggan's book Fascist Voices (2012) was awarded the prestigious Wolfson History Prize.
 He received £25,000 in prize money.
 His doctoral supervisor and mentor, Denis Mack Smith, had been awarded the same prize 36 years earlier.
 Fascist Voices was also named "Political History Book of the Year" in the Political Book Awards of 2013.

-In 2008 Duggan was appointed a Commendatore dell'Ordine della Stella della Solidarietà Italiana (Commander of the Order of the Star of Italian Solidarity) by the Italian president.
-This is one of the highest honours Italy can give to a foreign citizen.